 Energy efficient fixed appliances

-Heating and cooling accounts for around 60 per cent of overall household energy use, according to the Residential Baseline Study for Australia 2000–2030 (2015).
+Heating and cooling accounts for around 60% of overall household energy use, according to the Residential Baseline Study for Australia 2000–2030 (2015).

 Zero net carbon homes require heating, cooling and water-heating appliances to be highly energy efficient.
 Induction cook-tops and solar hot water pumps are good choices as they greatly reduce energy use and remove the requirement for gas.